 Periodically the Graduate Committee will put out calls for proposals for graduate courses.
 Please use the form below for your proposal, and email it to the Program Director at your earliest convenience.
 Feel free to consult with the Program Director about recent graduate offerings, or any other questions you might have.
 Successful proposals are selected by the Graduate Committee; the committee then submits schedule recommendations to the Department Chair, who makes the final decision about faculty scheduling.

-Capstone Portfolios and Presentations are evaluated by the Program Director, two other members of the Graduate Committee, and a public school professional.
-In cases where an unusual number of Capstones take place in a given semester, a member of the Graduate Faculty not on the Graduate Committee may be asked to sit on an evalation panel.
+Capstone Portfolios and Presentations are evaluated by the Program Director and two other members of the Graduate Committee.
+In cases where an unusual number of Capstones take place in a given semester, a member of the Graduate Faculty not on the Graduate Committee may be asked to sit on an evaluation panel.
 The candidate giving the Capstone Presentation may invite guests to the presentation, including faculty not evaluating the Capstone.
 Those guests will not be allowed to remain in the room for the question-and-answer portion of the presentation, however.
 For members of the panel, the rubric is available below.